The Tutor Trust and Impetus

 Our portfolio partner: The Tutor Trust provides small group tuition for pupils from disadvantaged backgrounds in primary and secondary schools in the North of England.
 The tutors work closely with pupils to improve their confidence and grades in key subjects.
 A randomised control trial, funded by the Education Endowment Foundation, found that primary school children who received 12 hours of tutoring from The Tutor Trust made three months’ additional progress in maths.

-Ed Marsh, CEO and Abigail Shapiro, Co-Founder and Executive Director, Tutor Trust
+Ed Marsh and Abigail Shapiro, CEO and Co-Founder & Executive Director, The Tutor Trust

 Year joined